ikskuh/DasOS/documentation/supervm.md

 ## Function Calls

-The following chapter defines the SuperVM calling convention.
+The following chapter defines the *SPU Mark I* calling convention.
 It is required that all functions conform to this convention.

 To call a function, it is required that the return address is pushed to the stack.